Tarzan's Three Challenges: Production notes

 The film was filmed near Bangkok, Thailand and in the jungle near the Chiang Mai Province.
-Some scenes were shot in the Temple of Buddha's Footprint, the first film ever granted permission to shoot at this holy site.
-Crew members and cast removed their shoes and shot in almost total silence.

 Midway through the film, Mahoney contracted dysentery, dengue fever and finally pneumonia.
 His weight plummeted from 220 lb to 175 lb.
 Some critics, noting how thin and weary he appeared in some action scenes, said it undermined the film’s credibility.
 English Stuntman Ray Austin made the 120 ft dive for Mahoney at Begor Bridge.
 Forty-four years and four months old when the film was released, Jock Mahoney became the oldest actor to portray the apeman, a record that still stands.

 Critical reception

 A review of the film in Variety reported that "producer Sy Weintraub and his creative unit have gradually converted [Tarzan] from the simple ape man to a globetrotting troubleshooter, a kind of one-man Peace Corps in loin cloth," and "in thus broadening the scope, they have stripped the character of much of its distinguishing identity."
 Writing in DVD Talk, John Sinnott noted that "the settings are a bit bland at times (much to the time they're just walking through brush) but the temples and people are authentic," that Mahoney is "a very good Tarzan, but he doesn't really look the part," and that the film "features a more cerebral and thoughtful Tarzan."